Angkor Wat Equinox: Architecture

 Like most celestial cities, Angkor Wat contains many astronomically inspired symbols and alignments.
 Angkor Wat was built by Suryvarman II, literally the Sun-King, during his reign for 1113 to 1150 with "astronomical and cosmic rhythm".
 It was dedicated as a tribute to Vishnu, a solar deity according to the Rigveda.

-In fact, it appears that the most of the vast complex of Angkor Wat was determined by the equinox.
+In fact, it appears that most of the vast complex of Angkor Wat was determined by the equinox.
 In the bas-relief at Angkor Wat, the position of the churning pivot would correspond to the position of the spring equinox.
-The 91 asuras in the south represent the 91 days from equinox to winter solstice, and the 88 northern devas represent the 88 days from equinox to summer solstice.
+The 91 asuras in the south represent the 91 days from equinox to winter solstice, and the 88 northern devas represent the 88 days from spring equinox to summer solstice.
 In fact, there are either 88 or 89 devas in the scene, 89 if the deva atop Mount Mandara is counted with the others.
 There are 88 or 89 days from the spring equinox, counted from the first day of the new year, to the summer solstice.

 In fact, the solar alignment is not limited to Angkor Wat, but includes many other temples of the Khmer civilization, as it connects Angkor Wat with other temples on the Ancient Khmer Highway from the West Mebon to the Preah Khan of Kompong Svay.